Chinese Canadian National Council

 The Chinese Canadian National Council (CCNC) (Conseil national des Canadiens chinois pour la justice sociale), known in the Chinese-Canadian community as Equal Rights Council (平權會), is an organization whose purpose is to promote equity, social justice, inclusive civic participation, and respect for diversity.
-The first CCNC in Ontario was CCNCTO, founded in 1980.
+The first CCNC in Ontario was founded in 1980.

-In 2019, CCNC-SJ was founded to monitor racial discrimination in Canada and to help young Chinese Canadians learn about their cultural history.
+In 1985, CCNCTO was founded.
+They continue to operate today, serving Chinese Canadian community members in the Greater Toronto Area.